ChengzhiZhao/ChengzhiZhao.github.io/_posts/2019-12-10-mint-mobile-15-dollar-worth-it.md

 I think it is a great product for the following needs:
 - For travellers only need to be in the US for a limited time without worrying about signing a wireless contract.
-- Users use less data than unlimited.
+- Users use less data than unlimited or have access to WIFI most of time.
 - Users bring their own phone.

-## Deal Review Rating